xwmx/nb/docs/index.markdown

   -f, --filename <filename>   The filename for the new note.
   --folder <folder-path>      Add within the folder located at <folder-path>.
   --tags <tag1>,<tag2>...
 A comma-separated list of tags.
+  --template <template>       A string template or path to a template file.
   -t, --title <title>         The title for a new note.
 If `--title` is
                               present, the filename is derived from the title, unless `--filename` is specified.